SEO tips to help your business in local searches

 1) Choose a relevant domain name

-Try to use a domain name that reflects your name, location and business type, for example if you own a bakery in Brighton it may be better using a name such as Janesbrightonbakery.co.uk rather than simply jbakeryltd.co.uk.
+If you do currently thinking about a new bespoke website and are thinking about a domain name, try to use one that reflects your name, location and business type, for example if you own a bakery in Brighton it may be better using a name such as Janesbrightonbakery.co.uk rather than simply jbakeryltd.co.uk.
+The domain name instantly reflects three important factors relating to Janes Bakery located in Brighton.

 2) Identify strong and effective keywords